impatty/GitHubIntro-repo/README.md

 # Git and GitHub Intro

-I'm here to learn Git and GitHub
+I'm here to master Git and GitHub